Mayeu/mayeu.me/content/posts/getting-your-e-mail-out-of-the-cloud.md

 ~~~

 As you see, the configuration look like [pf](http://www.openbsd.org/faq/pf/)
-(the OpenBSD firewall) and its really readable.
+(the OpenBSD firewall) and is really readable & understandable.

 By default, all the e-mail are rejected, and the `accept` rule allow you to
 select what e-mail will be accepted. `for local` filter the e-mail that are
-destinated to the local account, and the `alias` check a table to modify the
+destinated to the local account, and the `alias` check a table to check if the
-recipient of the message.
-And finally `deliver to mbox` deliver the e-mail to
+account exist (en redirect to the good alias).
+And finally `deliver to mbox`
-mbox (thank Captain!).
-You can also deliver to maildir, mta, and maybe other
+deliver the e-mail to mbox (thank Captain!).
+You can also deliver to maildir,
-(read the fine manual ;))
+mta, and maybe other (read the fine manual ;))

 You can check your configuration with: